mtgjson/mtgjson-website/docs/downloads/all-files/index.md

 > ### AllPrintings
 >
-> File containing all [Card (Set)](/data-models/card-set/) cards, including all printings and variations, categorized by set.
-SQL/SQLite downloads courtesy of [mtgsqlive](https://github.com/mtgjson/mtgsqlive).
+> File containing all sets using the [Set](/data-models/set/) Data Model which includes all printings and variations of the [Card (Set)](/data-models/card-set/) Data Model, categorized by a Set's [code](/data-models/set/#code) property.
 >
+> SQL/SQLite downloads courtesy of [mtgsqlive](https://github.com/mtgjson/mtgsqlive).
+>
 > <DownloadNativeSelect fileName='AllPrintings'/>

 > ### AllPrintingsCSVFiles
 >
-> File containing a directory of CSV files containing all data from `AllPrintings.json`.
+> File containing a directory of split-out CSV files from the `AllPrintings` file, compressed.
 >
 > <DownloadNativeSelect fileName='AllPrintingsCSVFiles'/>

 > ### AllDeckFiles
 >
-> File containing all individual [Deck](/data-models/deck/) data, compressed.
+> File containing a directory of all individual [Deck](/data-models/deck/) Data Models named by a Deck's [fileName](/data-models/deck/#filename) property, compressed.
 >
 > <DownloadNativeSelect fileName='AllDeckFiles'/>

 > ### AllIdentifiers
 >
-> File containing all [Card (Set)](/data-models/card-set/) cards organized by card UUID.
+> File containing all [Card (Set)](/data-models/card-set/) cards organized by card's [uuid](/data-models/card-set/#uuid) property.
 >
 > <DownloadNativeSelect fileName='AllIdentifiers'/>

 > ### AllPrices
 >
-> File containing all prices of cards in various formats.
+> File containing all prices of cards in various formats organized by card UUID.
+See the [All Prices](/abstract-models/all-prices/) Abstract Model for the model of returned data.
 >
 > <DownloadNativeSelect fileName='AllPrices'/>

 > ### AllSetFiles
 >
-> File containing each individual [Set](/data-models/set/) in a directory, compressed.
+> File containing a directory of all individual [Set](/data-models/set/) data, compressed.
 >
 > <DownloadNativeSelect fileName='AllSetFiles'/>

 > ### AtomicCards
 >
-> File containing every [Card (Atomic)](/data-models/card-atomic/) card.
+> File containing every [Card (Atomic)](/data-models/card-atomic/) card organized by the card's [name](/data-models/card-atomic/#name) property.
 >
 > <DownloadNativeSelect fileName='AtomicCards'/>

 > ### CardTypes
 >
-> File containing every card type of any type of card.
+> File containing every card type of any type of card, defined by the [Card Types](/abstract-models/card-types/) Abstract Model.
 >
 > <DownloadNativeSelect fileName='CardTypes'/>

 > ### CompiledList
 >
-> File containing all individual outputs from MTGJSON, such as `AllPrintings`, `CardTypes`, etc.
+> File containing all filename outputs by the MTGJSON application, such as `AllPrintings`, `CardTypes`, etc.
 >
 > **Note:** This file does not contain data for these outputs, only string references to their existence.
 Generally, this data is used for documentation, but is also available to the public.
 >